Skip to Content

 The varied, colorful foliage provides welcome shade from the stifling Seville summer heat.

-Opening times: 8 am to 10 pm daily
+Opening times: 8 AM to 10 PM, Daily

-Basílica de la Macarena
+5. Basílica de la Macarena

-Basílica de la Macarena
+the top of Basílica de la Macarena with church bells

 Dating from 1949, the Basílica de la Macarena was built in honor of the Virgin Mary.